EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 They are old and crumbly.
 DC20 strength check to move it by themselves.
 DC15 if aided

+Two of the undead orcs are goblin warrior statblocks The third is a
 ## Room 4
 This room is an arcane study, with a broken chair, a desk and a large library.
 Most the books have dry rotted or have been burned.